Former ‘RHOC’ Star Vicki Gunvalson’s Daughter Briana Culberson Reveals The Gender Of Her Third Child

 Vicki Gunvalson’s daughter, Briana Culberson, and son-in-law, Ryan Culberson, hosted an elaborate gender reveal over the weekend at their North Carolina home just weeks after confirming Briana is pregnant with their third child.

-Months after Vicki confirmed she will no longer be featured on The Real Housewives of Orange County cast, Ryan shared a sweet video that appeared to be shot on a drone on his Instagram page and in the short video, something was seen exploding into a puff of blue powder, confirming that he and Briana will be welcoming a third boy into their family later this year.
+Months after Vicki confirmed she will no longer be featured on The Real Housewives of Orange County cast, Ryan shared a sweet video that appeared to be shot on a drone on his Instagram page.
+In the short video, something was seen exploding into a puff of blue powder, confirming that he and Briana will be welcoming a third boy into their family later this year.

 “Congratulations Culberson’s!!!”
 Vicki wrote in the comments section of Ryan’s post.